emeeks/d3-carto-map/README.md

 **d3.carto.layer** allows you to define the attributes of a new map layer that you can add to the map using map.addCartoLayer.

 Carto layers fire a "load" event once data has been successfully loaded onto the map, which you can use to execute functions like marker changes that require elements to have actually been added to the canvas: *layer.on("load", nextFunction)*.
+Layers also fire a "recluster" event whenever they recluster points (if they are set to cluster points).

 **[D3 Carto Layer Example](http://bl.ocks.org/emeeks/37c28b6ff0e01f69b4cd)**